-As well as having regard to these provisions, attention should also be paid to the Declaration of Helsinki of the World Medical Assembly and to the Council of Europe convention on human rights protection and biomedical science (ETS 164.
-Council of Europe.
-Convention for the protection of human rights and dignity of the human being with regard to the application of biology and medicine.
-Strasbourg 1997).
+As well as having regard to these provisions, attention should also be paid to the Declaration of Helsinki of the World Medical Assembly.

 Appendix 3 contains a list of internet addresses providing norms, guidelines and recommendations.

 2. DEFINITIONS AND GLOSSARY